AusRehab

 • Insurer

-Ideally this should be held as a face to face meeting at the doctor’s practice, but can be carried out over the phone or via video conferencing.
+Ideally this should be held as a face-to-face meeting at the doctor’s practice, but it can be carried out over the phone or via video conferencing.

 The person chairing the meeting should also: